-The evaluation report of SSOP-I project (Annex 3), which was submitted by independent evaluator, assessed the key outcomes, outputs and lessons learnt from the perspective of relevance, effectiveness, efficiency and sustainability.
+The evaluation report of SSOP-I project (Annex 4 and 5), which was submitted by independent evaluator, assessed the key outcomes, outputs and lessons learnt from the perspective of relevance, effectiveness, efficiency and sustainability.
 The report pointed out that, in order to fully achieve both outcomes of SSOP in the 13 beneficiary countries, including Bangladesh, Cambodia, China, India, Lao PDR, Malaysia, Maldives, Myanmar, Pakistan, Philippines, Sri Lanka, Thailand and Viet Nam, a SSOP Phase II is advisable.

-The 3rd Joint Session of TC and PTC (42nd Session of PTC and 47th Session of TC), which was held in UN Conference Centre of ESCAP from 09 to 13 February 2015, took note of the progress and achievement of the project and requested the Members of TC and PTC to consider ways to make the best use of the Manual.
-In order to enhance the cooperation mechanism of two regional bodies and promote the capacity of Members on costal multi-hazards early warning, the Session also decided to pursue the following joint activities (Annex 4):
+The 3rd Joint Session of TC and PTC (42nd Session of PTC and 47th Session of TC), which was held in UN Conference Centre of ESCAP from 09 to 13 February 2015, took note of the progress and achievement of the project and decided to request ESCAP to consider the possibility to support conducting SSOP phase II after the current SSOP project (SSOP-I) is closed and to encourage Members to contribute TC cross-cutting project of SSOP, and also requested the Members of TC and PTC to consider ways to make the best use of the Manual.
+In order to enhance the cooperation mechanism of two regional bodies and promote the capacity of Members on costal multi-hazards early warning, the Joint Session also decided to pursue the following joint activities (Annex 6):

-- To develop a mechanism for holding Joint PTC/TC Sessions more frequently and regularly. - To develop a proposal for SSOP Phase II, based on the successful completion SSOP project, and submit to ESCAP for funding consideration. - To request ESCAP and WMO to provide funding and expertise support for extension of TC on-going project of real-time Operational System for Urban Flood Forecasting and Inundation Mapping (OSUFFIM) to PTC Members, starting from organizing a joint workshop on implementation of OSUFFIM for selected pilot cities in TC and PTC Members in 2015 - To facilitate PTC and TC Members to participate in each other's annual sessions and workshops/seminars, and to encourage PTC Members to seek funding through ESCAP or WMO to attend training courses and workshops offered by TC Members. - To coordinate and undertake joint expert mission in assessing the damage caused by tropical cyclones and related disasters with the support from ESCAP. - To invite two to three tropical cyclone forecasters from PTC Members to the RSMC Tokyo attachment training every year with the support of ESCAP, and to request ESCAP to make financial and logistic arrangements for the PTC participants in cooperation with RSMC Tokyo.
+- To develop a mechanism for holding Joint PTC/TC Sessions more frequently and regularly. - To develop a proposal for SSOP Phase II, based on the successful completion SSOP project, and submit to ESCAP for funding consideration. - To request ESCAP and WMO to provide funding and expertise support for extension of TC on-going project of real-time Operational System for Urban Flood Forecasting and Inundation Mapping (OSUFFIM) to PTC Members, starting from organizing a joint workshop on implementation of OSUFFIM for selected pilot cities in TC and PTC Members in 2015. - To facilitate PTC and TC Members to participate in each other's annual sessions and workshops/seminars, and to encourage PTC Members to seek funding through ESCAP or WMO to attend training courses and workshops offered by TC Members. - To coordinate and undertake joint expert mission in assessing the damage caused by tropical cyclones and related disasters with the support from ESCAP. - To invite two to three tropical cyclone forecasters from PTC Members to the RSMC Tokyo attachment training every year with the support of ESCAP, and to request ESCAP to make financial and logistic arrangements for the PTC participants in cooperation with RSMC Tokyo. - To invite one or two tropical cyclone forecasters or researchers from PTC Members to the TRCG Research Fellowship Scheme of KMA every year if possible with the support of WMO/ESCAP or other donors.
+To request WMO/ESCAP to make financial and logistic arrangements for the PTC participants in cooperation with KMA. - To invite TC members to join the initiatives of RSMC New Delhi on Forecast Demonstration Project on land falling cyclones over Bay of Bengal, Severe Weather Forecast Demonstration Project and coastal inundation modelling with the involvement of PTC member Countries. - To invite TC members to participate in the annual bi-weekly training and short term weekly/ bi-weekly training programmes on specific themes such as Satellite Meteorology, Radar Meteorology, and NWP currently conducted by RSMC New Delhi/IMD for the benefit of PTC countries.
+While RSMC New Delhi provides only training support, it requests extra-budgetary resources to support air fare and DSA for the participants from PTC and TC member Countries.